tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Why does the app give a different value for some parameter (e.g. temperature) than the official station reading?

 Tiny Weather Forecast Germany gives *forecasts*, not the current reading at some weather station.
 If the displayed value in Tiny Weather Forecast Germany differs from an official reading at same spot, the forecast was just off.

+### I can't find a suitable location in the text search.
+What can I do?

+Especially when looking for a good forecast location outside of Germany, it is highly recommended tu use the location search provided by your device.

+If you do not want to grant any location permissions, you can also enter the geo coordinates manually or share the location from another app (see "*Is there a map available to choose a spot if I don't know the proper names in the vicinity?*" below.)

+Some station names are non-intuitive, you might encounter difficulties finding them using the text search.

 ### Where do the names come from that are offered in searches?